elbakramer/koapy/_sources/autoapi/koapy/cli/extensions/verbose_option/index.rst

                               context.
    :param help: the help string.
    :param hidden: hide this option from help outputs.

+   .. versionchanged:: 8.1.0
+       Help text indentation is cleaned here instead of only in the ``@option`` decorator.

+   .. versionchanged:: 8.1.0
+       The ``show_default`` parameter overrides
+       ``Context.show_default``.

+   .. versionchanged:: 8.1.0
+       The default of a single option boolean flag is not shown if the default value is ``False``.

    .. versionchanged:: 8.0.1
        ``type`` is detected from ``flag_value`` if given.